top of page

 Their business was originally located at 3386 Fraser Street in Vancouver, but moved to 1911 Quebec Street in 1974, where the business is still located.

-For many years, there had been an old un-used house on the property adjacent to John & Murray motors’ Quebec street address.
+For many years, there had been an old, un-used house on the property adjacent to John & Murray motors’ Quebec street address.
 They were using it to store car parts, including a large number of Citroën parts.
 In 2006 the house burned to the ground, taking all of the Citroën parts with it.
 The suspicion was that homeless people had broken into the house and somehow a fire broke out.
+I recently found a vintage photo of this old house, with a glimpse of their main shop next door (see below).

 In 1985, Murray Zylstra left the business, leaving John Zlindra and his son John (junior) to continue running the business.